Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 * `"hash_finish"`: called by `psa_hash_finish()` and `psa_hash_verify()`.
 * `"hash_abort"`: called by all multi-part hash functions.

-To verify a hash with `psa_hash_verify()`, the core calls the driver's *prefix`_hash_finish` function and compares the result with the reference hsah value.
+To verify a hash with `psa_hash_verify()`, the core calls the driver's *prefix`_hash_finish` entry point and compares the result with the reference hsah value.

-For example, a driver with the prefix `"acme"` that implements the `"hash_multipart"` function family must define the following type and functions (assuming that the capability does not use the `"names"` property to declare different type and function names):
+For example, a driver with the prefix `"acme"` that implements the `"hash_multipart"` entry point family must define the following type and entry points (assuming that the capability does not use the `"names"` property to declare different type and entry point names):

 ```
 typedef ... acme_hash_operation_t;